Farama-Foundation/Shimmy/docs/index.md

 pip install shimmy
 ```
 Out of the box, Shimmy doesn't install any of the dependencies required for the environments it supports.
-To install them, you'll have to install the optional extras.
+To install them, you'll have to install the optional extras (e.g., `pip install shimmy[dm_lab]`).

-All single agent environments have registration under the Gymnasium API, while all multiagent environments must be wrapped using the corresponding compatibility wrappers.
+All single agent environments have registration under the [Gymnasium API](https://gymnasium.farama.org/api/registry/), while all multiagent environments must be wrapped using the corresponding compatibility wrappers.

 ### For Developers and Testing Only
 ```